Running with MPI

 - Check scaling: Plot speedup vs. process count

-- Consider communication: More processes = more communication overhead
+- Consider communication: More processes = more transpose traffic per FFT

 Node-Level Optimization